josephg/sharedb/docs/WireProtocol.md

 - __Invalid version__: The requested version is newer than the document's actual version.
 (Use `UINT32_MAX` to open the most recent version of the document)
 - __Cannot fetch historical snapshots__: The snapshot at a particular version was requested.
 You shouldn't request a document snapshot and specify a version in the same open request.

+Once a document is open, the server will send any submitted operations to the client.
+These operations have a packet type of _op_ and have the form of:

+- (_uint32_) Document version at which the operation was applied
+- (_uint32_) The ID of the client which submitted the operation
+- (_op_) The operation itself.
+Serialization format depends on the op type.
+Refer to the appendix below.

 ### Close

 Close the current document.
 This message has no payload.
 The server responds with another close message, again with no payload beyond the optional error message.